profile Lingyun (Ivy) Xiong, D.Phil.

 Current Research Focus

-• Physiological dynamics via in vivo imaging
+• Physiological dynamics via in vivo imaging and telemetry

-• Comparative studies of organismal physiology
+• Comparative studies of cardio-renal physiology

 Qualifications